jqueiroz/lojban.io/README.md

 To see what is currently supported, you may check our unit tests in [haskell/tests/language/Language/Lojban/Canonicalization/Tests.hs](https://github.com/jqueiroz/lojban.io/blob/master/haskell/tests/language/Language/Lojban/Canonicalization/Tests.hs).

 Whatever does not work is not the fault of zasni-gerna, but rather of our own incomplete handling of the resulting parse tree.
-I generally extend the sentence canonicalizer on demand, whenever new Lojban constructs need to be supported to address exercises in new lessons.
+I generally extend the sentence canonicalizer on demand, whenever new Lojban constructs need to be supported to address the needs of exercises in new lessons.

 You may also be interested in reading about [parsing expression grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEGs), which were the approach used by Yoshikuni Jujo to make the zasni-gerna parser.
 He also created a Haskell library called [papillon](https://github.com/YoshikuniJujo/papillon), a PEG parser generator which was used to make the zasni-gerna library.